 The easiest installation approach is using pip:

-Alternatively you can download the source distribution, extract it, and install it using:
+Alternatively you can download the source distribution from PyPI, extract it and install the remote server using:

 from robotremoteserver import RobotRemoteServer from mylibrary import MyLibrary RobotRemoteServer(MyLibrary())